go-dfsr/dfsr/README.md

 **TODO**: Provide example installation commands

-**KNOWN BUG**: The installed Windows service does not currently start with the
-               parameters specified during installation.

 ### Windows Service Access Control Configuration

 Microsoft's guidance regarding privileges needed to calculate backlogs is to